 Social equity has always been foundational to sustainable development, but somewhere along the way it has gotten largely lost or sidelined from the conversation.
 For many, sustainability has become synonymous with the environment.
 However, we cannot have environmental or economic sustainability without social sustainability.
-True sustainability requires caring for the health and resilience of our environment, and the health and resilience of our environment to the success and longevity of our businesses.
+True sustainability requires caring for the health and resilience of our environment, and the health and resilience of our employees and community, all of which contributes to the success and longevity of our businesses.